 THC and CBD are the two common major cannabinoids in cannabis.
 They share a special synergy that seems to dominate the entourage effect.
-CBD is thought to perhaps block many of the negative side effects of THC (panic, intoxication, and sedation) all while bolstering many of its benefits.
+Steve’s Goods was founded on the idea that adding CBD to your THC is a great way to add more CBD and terpenes into your dabs.

 Pharmaceutical companies have taken notice

 In recent years, such companies have focused more on products containing both THC and CBD such as Marinol and Syndros which are synthetic versions of cannabis.
 CBD may also mitigate some of the psychoactive effects or “high” feelings that THC causes.